Med-ami/alx-system_engineering-devops/0x02-shell_redirections/README.md

 + grep -A 'root' /etc/passwd

 17. I hate bins: Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.
-+ grep -v "bin" /etc/passwd | wc -l
++ grep -v "bin" /etc/passwd